So, how much does a holiday to the Himalayas cost?

 2. Cultural tour

-This kind of holiday pricing includes handpicked city guides, village homestays, museum entrance fees, permits, and personal service embedded into every trip covering themes of art, architecture, archaeology, history, music, regional culture and natural history.
+This holiday type includes handpicked city guides, village homestays, museum entrance fees, permits, and personal service.
+Cultural themes include art, architecture, archaeology, history, music, regional culture and natural history.

 The price of this holiday type for a customer typically ranges from £600-£1,400, again depending on the length of stay and options.